👋 Year End Sale!

 The Quantitative Threat Modeling Method is a risk-based approach to threat modeling that uses quantitative data to identify potential security threats.
 This method involves gathering data on the assets, risks, threats, and vulnerabilities associated with a system or application.
 This information is then analyzed, and a quantitative risk score is assigned to each potential threat.
 The Quantitative Threat Modeling Method helps to prioritize potential threats based on their risk level and allocate resources accordingly.

-Conclusion About Threat Modeling Methodologies
+Cloud-Specific Threat Modeling

 In Summary, threat modeling methodologies help to create an abstract of the system and give reports of potential attackers – their methods and goals.
 Moreover, it provides insights into potential vulnerabilities and threats that can arise in the future.
 STRIDE, PASTA, CVSS, Trike, and Attack Trees are some of the best methodologies used, which have unique methods and frameworks to identify, analyze, measure, and sort threats.

 The Certified Threat Modeling Professional (CTMP) is a vendor-neutral course and certification program.
 In fact, the course curriculum will also focus on Security requirements in agile environments, Agile Threat modeling, Threat Modeling as Code, and Secure Design Principles to help you ensure security in the design phase.
+The course provides hands-on training through browser-based labs, 24/7 instructor support, and the best learning resources to upskill in Threat Modeling.

 Also read, Best Threat Modeling Tools List in 2023